Contact Dr. McFate

 In the world of international business, McFate was a Vice President at TD International, a boutique political risk consulting firm with offices in Washington, Houston, Singapore and Zurich.
 Additionally, he was a program manager at DynCorp International, a consultant at BearingPoint (now Deloitte Consulting), and an associate at Booz Allen Hamilton.

-McFate also writes serious non-fiction.
-The New Rules of War: How America Can Win—Against Russia, China, and Other Threats (Morrow) has been called “The Freakonomics of modern warfare.”
+McFate is author of The New Rules of War: How America Can Win—Against Russia, China, and Other Threats (Morrow), which has been called “The Freakonomics of modern warfare.”
 It was named a “Book of the Year” by The Economist, The Times [UK], and The Evening Standard, and is included on West Point’s “Commandant’s Reading List.”
 Admiral Jim Stavridis, the former NATO Supreme Allied Commander, said: “Stunning.
 Sean McFate is a new Sun Tzu.”
 Max Hastings wrote in The Sunday Times: “[This] iconoclastic book is being hailed by radicals as a wake-up call to governments and armed forces everywhere.”
 It has been translated into six languages and the British edition is titled Goliath: Why the West Isn't Winning.
 And What We Must Do About It (Penguin).
 McFate also authored The Modern Mercenary: Private Armies and What They Mean for World Order (Oxford Univ Press).
-The Economist called it a “fascinating and disturbing book.”
+The Economist called it a “fascinating and disturbing book,” and it remains seminal in its field.

-McFate is a consultant to the U.S. military, U.S. intelligence community, United Nations, and Hollywood.
-His has written for the New York Times, Washington Post, The Atlantic, The New Republic, Foreign Policy, Politico, Daily Beast, Vice Magazine, War on the Rocks, Military Review and African Affairs.
+McFate is a consultant to the U.S. military and intelligence community, United Nations, and Hollywood.
+He has written for the New York Times, Washington Post, The Atlantic, The New Republic, Foreign Policy, Politico, Daily Beast, Vice Magazine, War on the Rocks, Military Review and African Affairs.
 He has appeared on CNN’s Amanpour, Morning Joe, Fox and Friends, MSNBC, Fox, Sky News, NPR, BBC, WSJ, FT, Economist, Vice/HBO, The Discovery Channel, and American Heroes Channel.
 As a scholar, he has authored eight book chapters in edited academic volumes, and two monographs on modern war for the U.S. Department of Defense.

 McFate holds a BA from Brown University, MPP from the Harvard Kennedy School of Government, and a Ph.D. in international relations from the London School of Economics and Political Science (LSE).
 He was also a Fellow at Oxford.
 McFate lives in Washington, DC.
 For more information, see www.seanmcfate.com